Immigration Enforcement: Powers

-Uniform and Rank insignia
+Uniform and rank insignia

-Uniformed Immigration Officers have their rank displayed on shoulder epaulettes, attached to their wicking shirt, jumper, jacket and stab vest.
-Officers below HM Inspector rank will usually have their warrant/identification number displayed.
+Uniformed immigration officers have their rank displayed on shoulder epaulettes, attached to their wicking shirt, jumper, jacket and stab vest.
+Officers below HM inspector rank will usually have their warrant/identification number displayed.

 Officers possess a warrant card with a crest/badge (akin to police officers), which they may sometimes display in their uniform or plain clothes, if for instance, conducting a raid.

-The uniform of ICE officers who conduct raids, arrest persons, etc., is all dark blue or black.
-It is informal and operational, but will always have "IMMIGRATION ENFORCEMENT" written on their garments.
+The uniform of ICE officers who conduct raids and arrest persons is all dark blue or black.
+It is informal and operational, but ICE officers always have "immigration enforcement" in capital letters written on their garments.